Visput/VPAttributedFormat/README.md

 ## VPAttributedFormat
-VPAttributedFormat project represents category: **NSAttributedString+VPAttributedFormat**.
+VPAttributedFormat project represents categories:
+ - NSAttributedString+VPAttributedFormat
+ - UILabel+VPAttributedFormat
+ - UITextView+VPAttributedFormat
+ - UITextField+VPAttributedFormat

-This category provides methods for building attributed string based on attributed format and arguments that should satisfy this format.
+These categories provide methods for building attributed string based on attributed format and arguments that should satisfy this format.
-The most suitable case of using this category is text controls with variable attributed text configured in interface builder.
+The most suitable case of using these categories is text controls with variable attributed text configured in interface builder.
 You need set correct string format to attributed text and configure necessary attributes.
 Then you need pass necessary arguments in code by using methods of this category.
+This project supports all standard controls that have attributedText property: UILabel, UITextView, UITextField.
 See [Usage](#usage) and [Examples](#examples) sections for more details.

 ![example](https://cloud.githubusercontent.com/assets/7302163/8714863/a33e91c2-2b3f-11e5-93aa-f886c019ca38.png)